-What’s the difference between a POC, an MVP and a prototype?
+What’s the difference between a POC, an MVP, and a prototype?

 Many business founders think these terms are interchangeable, but they do refer to different steps of the startup process.
-The good news is that you can use them all to increase the chances of success.
+The good news is that you can use them all to increase your chances of success.